 Use of Titanium in the Automotive Industry

-The use of titanium in the automobile industry since the abundance of racing car markets and franchises.
-Because of its properties such as corrosion resistance, durability, strength, flexibility and heat resistance, titanium became ideal, mainly for the use in engine parts of vehicles.
+The use of titanium in the automobile industry has grown exponentially since the abundance of racing car markets and franchises have increased.
+Because of its properties such as corrosion resistance, durability, strength, flexibility and titanium melting point, titanium became a choice metal, mainly for use in engine parts of vehicles.

 • Connecting rods